SanicTK2/iidxguide/docs/a_bms_intro.md

 beatoraja is the *new gen* BMS player that is gaining traction.
 It is open source, which is a huge plus for community development.
 It is also packed with many features missing from LR2.
 The only downside is that its internet ranking community is fragmented across different services (not that it's a huge issue, since actual top players only play on LR2 with LR2IR anyway).

 Follow [beatoraja guide](https://github.com/wcko87/beatoraja-english-guide/wiki) to learn about getting started.

+#### LR2oraja

+This is a fork of beatoarja that aims to use LR2 gauge and timing.
+[LR2oraja on GitHub](https://github.com/wcko87/lr2oraja/)

 ## Where do I download songs?